Little Languages with Brian Kernighan

 truck-sized rotating buckets, lifesize dragons and disco balls big enough to house a family.
 For several years he's been building props for Pennsbury High Schools' Prom, which has been

 voted the "Best Prom in America" by Readers Digest.
-About a week ago Mark called me and said "I have this
+One day Mark called me and said "I have this

 rubber rattle snake